patmccarthy1/computer-vision-pattern-recognition/README.md

 #  Computer Vision and Pattern Recognition

-Computer vision and pattern recognition algorithms written for a degree course.
+Computer vision and pattern recognition algorithms written for the module 'Computer Vision & Pattern Recognition' in Imperial EEE.